-SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY 1 WRITING 2 PLAYING 3 TALKING 4 SINGING Play with play dough-it strengthens muscles needed for writing.
+SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY 1 WRITING FRIDAY 2 PLAYING SATURDAY 3 TALKING Play with play dough-it strengthens muscles needed for writing.
 Go on an outside scavenger hunt.
 Make a list (tree, car, flower, bird, bus, etc.) and check off the items as you see them.
 Take turns saying as many words as you can that rhyme with May.
-Play talent show.
-Take turns singing and/or dancing.
-5 COUNTING 6 READING 7 WRITING 8 PLAYING 9 TALKING 10 SINGING 11 COUNTING Go for a walk and find three different-sized twigs.
-Talk about shorter and longer.
-Ask your child to hand you the longest, the shortest, etc. Ask your child to "read" to you by telling you their own story based on pictures in a book.
+4 SINGING 5 C OUNTING 6 READING 7 WRITING 8 PLAYING 9 TALKING 10 SINGING Make up simple melo to go along with ever activities or routines getting dressed or cl up.
+Use familiar tunes add new lyrics. ryday differen , like about s eaning your ch walk and find three t-sized twigs.
+Talk horter and longer.
+Ask ild to hand you the , the shortest, etc. Ask your child to "read" to you by telling you their own story based on pictures in a book.
 Make a Mother's Day card and have your child "sign" their name.
 Scribbles are ok!
 Play a stacking game.
 Use blocks, rocks, boxes, anything you have.
 Talk about what might make your stack tumble.
 Talk about feelings you felt today.
 What made you laugh?
 Sing "The Farmer Plants the Seeds."
-(Words are on the back. 🅕) Sing "The Ants Go Marching."
-(Words are on the back. 🏲) 12 READING 13 WRITING 14 PLAYING 15 TALKING 16 SINGING 17 COUNTING 18 READING Draw the pictures to a story on 4-5 small pieces of paper.
-Help your child put the papers in proper sequence to tell the story.
+(Words are on the back. ♣) 11 COUNTIN IG 12 I READING 13 WRITING 14 PLAYING 15 TALKING 16 SINGING 17 COUNTING Sing "The Ants Go Ma (Words are on the back. 🏲) on 4-5 s Help yo papers ne pictures to a story small pieces of paper. ur child put the in proper sequence ne story.
 Draw a large alphabet.
 Have your child practice finger tracing while you say the letters out loud.
-Play a rhyming game.
-Choose a word and then come up with as many rhyming words as you can.
-Dog, frog, hog, log.
-Tree, see, me, knee.
+Play hide and seek, taking turns being 'it' and doing the countdown.
 Look for signs of spring.
 Go for a walk and talk about what you see.
 Point out new grass, birds, first flowers, leaf buds.
 Sing a favorite song.
 Sing it fast.
 Sing it slow.
 Whisper it.
 Ask questions about what is heavier.
 Does an orange or a grape weigh more?
 Is Mom's shoe or your shoe heavier?
-Find out the details of your library's summer reading program.
-19 WRITING 20 PLAYING 21 TALKING 22 SINGING 23 COUNTING 24 READING 25 WRITING Draw pictures together.
-Label the things you draw.
+18 READING G 19 WRITING 20 PLAYING 21 TALKING 22 SINGING 23 COUNTING 24 READING Find out the details o library's summer reading program. togethe ctures vr.
+Label the vou draw.
 Go for a walk after dark.
 Pretend you are an explorer.
 Talk about what you see.
 Enunciate words today.
 Would you like a ba-ba-ba-nana?
 Banana begins with B!
 Can you close the d-d-d-door?
 Door begins with D!
 Involve your child in creating their own songs about their interests, favorite stories, or experiences.
 Draw numbers on the sidewalk with chalk.
 Say them as you step on them.
 Encourage your child to take the lead with reading.
 They can select the books and show you where to start.
-Help your child begin to recognize words for a few common objects by labeling them.
-Shoe, Table, Door, Floor.
-26 PLAYING 27 TALKING 28 SINGING 29 COUNTING 30 READING 31 WRITING Set up an obstacle course and give your child directions.
-Run to the park bench.
-Jump over the stick.
+25 WRITING 26 PLAYING 27 TALKING 28 SINGING 29 COUNTING 30 READING 31 WRITING Help your child begin recognize words for a common objects by l them.
+Shoe, Table, Do Floor. a few and give and give abeling and give about, and give on obstacle course be your child directions.
+The park bench.
+Jump stick.
 Touch the ground.
-Come back to me.
+It is to me.
 When reading a book today stop before you get to the end and ask your child what they think will happen next.
-You: ABCDEFG Child: HJJKLMNOP Continue taking turns to finish the alphabet.
+You: ABCDEFG Child: HUKLMNOP Continue taking turns to finish the alphabet.
 Count the number of eggs in a carton.
 Explain that 12 items together is also called a dozen.
 Act something out from the story you are reading.
 Make a list of things you liked best about this month.